pkp/pln/README.md

   (This process is going to produce a `vendor` folder containing the depending library.)
 - Enable Acron plugin and change `config.inc.php` variable `scheduled_tasks = On`
-- Enable the pln plugin
+- Enable the PN plugin

 ## Other useful hints / Troubleshooting hints

-- The pln plugin depends on 2 database tables, namely the `pln_deposits` and `pln_deposit_objects` tables.
-If those tables are not in your database, you may not have installed the plugin properly.
+- The plugin depends on 2 database tables: `pln_deposits` and `pln_deposit_objects`.
+  If those tables are not present in your database, it means the plugin wasn't installed properly, refer to the previous sections for help.

+- Ensure the plugin is creating daily log files at the `scheduledTaskLogs` folder within the OJS files directory.
+Files named as `PKPPLNDepositorTask-*id*-*datestamp*` should be present.
+If absent, the task is probably not being executed daily or there might be permission issues to create them.

-- The `plugins.generic.pln.classes.tasks.Depositor` task must be inside the `scheduled_tasks` database table.
-If not, try `Reload Scheduled Tasks` from the Plugins gallery area, under the Acron plugin.
+- The `plugins.generic.pln.classes.tasks.Depositor` task must be present in the `scheduled_tasks` table.
+If it's not, try to reload the scheduled tasks at the Acron plugin (the option `Reload Scheduled Tasks` at the plugin settings).

-- Search the plugin's logs in the `scheduledTaskLogs` folder within the OJS files directory.
-Files named `PKPPLNDepositorTask-*id*-*datestamp*` should be found there.

-- In the scheduled task log files, if an entry like `[*date time*] [Notice] Task process stopped.` is found, then the process seems to have exited as it should.
-Otherwise please check the PHP logs for more info/errors.
+- Every log file should end with an entry like `[*date time*] [Notice] Task process stopped.`.
+  If absent, it means the process has been halted unexpectedly due to errors, check the server/PHP error log for more information.

-- If an issue fails to be packaged, it may be useful to try and export the issue from the native import/export plugin.
-Possible export problems may cause the PLN Plugin to fail to send the failed content, and the native import/export plugin may display some hints on why the failure occured.
+- If an issue fails to be packaged, try to export it through the Native XML plugin at the `Tools` > `Import/Export`, which is supposed to display some hints about what went wrong.

+- Whenever something doesn't work as expected, always check the error log for clues.
+  If nothing helps, report your problem in the forum.